[Novels | Characters | Gallery | Extras | Guestbook | Links]

-“So then, do you think this will help?”
+“So then, do you think this shall help?”
+I ask him.

 “What will we do about…”

-“We can just hold one another’s hand, and if you begin feeling overwhelmed just lead us to a more agreeable place.
-Do you think that shall work?”
 He pulls my napkin over his head, and places his hat on top of it all.
-With that and his hair, it is scarcely noticeable that it is there at all.
+With his hat and his hair, it is scarcely noticeable that it is there at all.

 And so the two of us stand up and clasp hands, and continue our journey once more.
 In spite of myself…it is difficult not to grasp perhaps a little too tightly, grow a little too close…